Affiliate links on Android Authority may earn us a commission. Learn more.

 Google is one of the best companies when it comes to keeping its phones up-to-date and safe.

 In 2021, with the launch of the Google Pixel 6 series, the company augmented its policy.
-The Pixel 6 series will see three upgrades and five years of patches.
-As of 2022, this represents the second-best policy in the world of Android.
+The Pixel 6 series and everything after it will see three upgrades and five years of patches.
+As of 2023, this represents the second-best policy in the world of Android.
 Unfortunately, Pixels launched before the Pixel 6 series will stick with the former policy.

 Google also has a great website that details exactly when its devices will stop receiving upgrades and patches.
 Without a doubt, Google helps set the bar for phone updates in the world of Android.